Summer Online Courses with ALSC

 For Immediate Release

-The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), is offering two online courses this summer: The Newbery Medal: Past, Present and Future and Utilizing the Competencies to Boost Skills and Services.
-Both classes are asynchronous and run for six weeks, beginning July 6, 2021.
+CHICAGO-The Association for Library Service to Children (ALSC) is offering two online courses this summer: The Newbery Medal: Past, Present and Future, in celebration of the end of the 100th Anniversary of the Newbery Medal, and a brand new course, Reading the Art in Pictures Books.
+Both classes are asynchronous and begin July 5, 2022.

 The Newbery Medal: Past, Present and Future asks: What does it mean when we recommend Newbery Award winners to children in our communities?
 Should the Newbery seal of approval stand for 100 years?
 Why is that gold medal often considered the ‘kiss of death’ by kids?
 How can we help parents and teachers understand what the Newbery Medal is – and is not?
-Participants will gain a solid grounding in the history of the Newbery Medal and how it has changed over time; an opportunity to read, discuss and consider past and present Newbery winners with colleagues; a change to talk with former Newbery Committee members and a Newbery author, and suggestions for programming using Newbery-winning books.
-This course is offered as part of the ALSC Newbery 100 Celebration.
+Participants in this highly-regarded six-week course will gain a solid grounding in the history of the Newbery Medal and how it has changed over time; an opportunity to read, discuss and consider past and present Newbery winners with colleagues; a change to talk with former Newbery Committee members and a Newbery author, and suggestions for programming using Newbery-winning books.
+This course is offered as the final eCourse of ALSC’s year-long Newbery 100 Celebration.

 The course instructor is KT Horning, retired Director of the Cooperative Children’s Book Center at the University of Wisconsin -Madison and the author of "From Cover to Cover: Evaluating and Reviewing Children’s Books."
 She has taught numerous courses for ALSC over the years, including classes on the Newbery and Caldecott Awards.